JohnCoene/grapher/docs/docs/scales.md

 In grapher, the color of a link is actually split in two:

-1. The color from the source node to the middle.
+1. The color from the source node to the middle of the link.
-2. The color from the middle to the target node.
+2. The color from the middle of the link to the target node.

 This is something that is again genius in ngraph (the underlying JavaScript library).
 It's incredibly simple yet extremely powerful.
 Thanks to this split, one can easily define links color according to meta data in the nodes (source and target).